 The trust assets constitute a separate fund and are not a part of the trustee's own estate.

 Legal title to the trust assets stands in the name of the trustee, or in the name of another person on behalf of the trustee.

-The trustee has the power and the duty, in respect of which he is accountable, to manage, employ or dispose of the assets in accordance with the terms of the trust and the special duties imposed upon him by law.
+The trustee has the power and the duty, in respect of which he is accountable, to manage, employ or dispose of the assets in accordance with the terms of the trust and the special duties imposed on him by law.